Beige-Coffee/LifeStyleDesign/README.md

 LifeStyleDesign is a script that help's students efficiently pay off debt while also enjoying the city in which they live.

 ## Motivation
 The purpose of LifeStyleDesign is to challenge the user (in this case, a student) to take part in actively building their life.
-In doing this, the driver is forced to confront new obstacles that they may have otherwise overlooked and, throughout this process, they achieve a deeper level of insight into the objective at hand.
+In doing this, the user is forced to confront new obstacles that they may have otherwise overlooked and, throughout this process, they achieve a deeper level of insight into the objective at hand.
 For all of the aforementioned reasons, I built LifeStyleDesign to empower individuals to take hold of the data at hand and leverage it to model *all the possible worlds* they may inhabit.
 In this case, I have modeled **116** distinct worlds to gain insight regarding an obstacle that many students in today's economy face - namely, **debt**.

-Over the course of the coming weeks, I will be cleaning up the code so that it is more usable and interpretable as well as adding further insights that I tease out of this exercise.
-However, I strategically chose to make my work public because I firmly believe that, in this case, the philosophy behind the project is just as important (if not more important) than the code behind the project.
-With a bit of Existentialist flair, the purpose of this endeavor is not for a user to blindly copy the code but, instead, for a user to strategically and analytically evaluate the choice at hand and make strides to achieve a predetermined goal.
+Over the course of the coming weeks, I will be cleaning up the code so that it is more usable and interpretable as well as commenting on further insights that I tease out of this exercise.
+However, I strategically chose to make my work public because I firmly believe that, in this case, the philosophy behind the project is just as important as the code behind the project.
+With a bit of an Existentialist flair, the purpose of this endeavor is for a user to strategically and analytically evaluate the choices at hand and make strides to achieve a predetermined goal.
 This, in essence, is LifeStyleDesign.

 ## Quick-View Of Parameters
   - Cost-of-living for hand-chosen cities